cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;The most efficient way of rendering the poor harmless is to teach them to want to imitate the rich.&quot;</em> <br>
+<em>&quot;When you rise in the morning, form a resolution to make the day a happy one for a fellow creature.&quot;</em> <br>
-— Carlos Ruiz Zafon
+— Sydney Smith

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>